Webandsea13/PatriciaTaysse_7_08042022/readme.md

-GROUPOMANIA
+# GROUPOMANIA

+## Database

+The database can be recreated with the Dump file StartScript.sql

-Backend
+## Backend

-Dependancies used in this project :
+Dependencies used in this project :

 -   NodeJS
 -   express

-To run the server : npm run start
+### To run the server : npm run start

 Backend environmental variables :
 The backend file .env provides these environmental variables :